 If defined, a join property set method does two things.
-First, it sets all internal property values to match the external properties supplied by the given joined Storable.
+If the value is not null, it sets all internal property values to match the external properties supplied by the given joined Storable.
 Then it caches the joined instance for later calls.
 No data is persisted when calling a join property set method.